ilbonte/node-telegram-bot-starter-kit/README.md

 # node-telegram-bot-starter-kit
-How to create a Telegram Bot using Node.js and [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)
+How to set up a Telegram Bot using Node.js and [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)
 # Instructions

 ## Choose your hosting